thaume/ember-cli-uuid/README.md

 [![Ember Observer Score](http://emberobserver.com/badges/ember-cli-uuid.svg)](http://emberobserver.com/addons/ember-cli-uuid)
 [![Code Climate](https://codeclimate.com/github/thaume/ember-cli-uuid/badges/gpa.svg)](https://codeclimate.com/github/thaume/ember-cli-uuid)

 This addon adds a hook to your Ember Data Adapter (and all adapters extended from DS.Adapter) to generate the id of each record you create on the client-side.
 This hook can be deactivated from your config (see [Deactivate the "auto UUID" feature](#deactivate-the-auto-uuid-feature)).
+You can also choose to use this addon for certain adapters only through a mixin (see [Use the UUID Adapter mixin as an alternative](#use-the-uuid-adapter-mixin-as-an-alternative)).

 The created ids are v4 UUIDs which are random "enough", quoting wikipedia: